spacetelescope/spec_plots/spec_plots/docs/README_DEVELOPERS.txt

 8.)
 After doing a final commit of the branch, make sure all github Issues are closed for that branch, or re-assigned if punting to a later build for that Issue.

 9.)
 After regression testing is finished and all Issues assigned to this branch or closed for moved to a future build, initiate a pull request and merge into master.

+10)  To upload to PyPI with twine: twine upload dist/*, with the -u and -p options.